 NBC announced this morning that it planned to release senior correspondent Meghan McCain, daughter of former presidential candidate John McCain (R-Ariz.), after several years of less than stellar journalism.
 Her departure follows the resignation of Chelsea Clinton after it was revealed that the former first daughter could not report her way out of a paper bag.

-“If I’m gonna pay top dollar for a clueless rich kid, they’re last name is going to be Trump,” said NBC News President Noah Oppenheim.
+“If I’m gonna pay top dollar for a clueless rich kid, their last name is going to be 'Trump,'” said NBC News President Noah Oppenheim.
 “Not McCain, Bush or Clinton.”

 The network plans to replace McCain with Barron Trump, who speaks fluent Slovenian.
 Disney has also inked the 11-year-old to a leading role on the New New Mickey Mouse Club.